Text by Miguel Isaza

 Could you tell us a bit more about the coming releases?

 The upcoming releases we are currently working on are with returning or new wonderful artists from Switzerland, various European countries, the USA, Lithuania, Armenia, Australia, Iran and China.
-These help us to continue to live and develop the vision of Hallow Ground.
+These help us continue living and develop the vision of Hallow Ground.

 And in the bigger picture, where would you like to see taking Hallow Ground into?